jaalto/project--shell-script-performance-and-portability/README.md

   see homepage.

 - Depends:
-  Bash, GNU coreutils
+  Bash, GNU coreutils.
+The ´time` command is required (built in Bash).
+  Install Debian package "time" for running tests under Dash shell.

 - Optional depends:
-  Test cases: GNU paralle
-  GNU `make`.
-Used as
-  a frontend to call utilities.
+  GNU make for Makefile.
+  For some tests: GNU parallel.

 # GENERAL ADVICE